reykjavik-university/2014-T-514-VEFT/Week09/Express.md

 ## Middleware
 As was stated before Express is a lightweight framework which only encapsulates the most important parts of an HTTP server, so if we need more features middleware is here to save the day.
-Some of the more popular middleware that is used in almost all Express apps include:
+Some of the more popular middleware that we can use to make our life easier include:

 + `body-parser` parses the body of HTTP requests to JSON format.
 + `fs` allows you to use the file system of the server.
 + `mongoose` abstraction for talking to MongoDB.
-+ `method-override` over

 ## Lets dance